Best Conference Room Reservation System

 Is the User Experience Friendly?

-Fluid user experience (UX) is expected from any software company these days.
+Fluid user experience (UX) is a must from any software company these days.
 The UX extends beyond the look of the meeting room booking system app or colors of buttons.
 It encompasses how your team will actually use the app.

 Is the conference room solution easy enough that your 80 year old grandmother can use it?
 A fancy reservation system that’s so convoluted is useless if every team member can’t figure out how to use it.